-

 After graduating Summa Cum Laude from Berklee, Oscar moved to Nashville, where he worked as a Production Assistant at The Sessions Agency on Music Row before deciding to get his Masters of Arts in Jazz Studies at Middle Tennessee State University (Summa Cum Laude, 2005).
 While at Middle Tennessee State University, Oscar had the privilege to play with masters such as Jim McNeely, Benny Golson, Carl Allen, and Eddie Daniels.

-Oscar is a Schilke artist and plays on ST-30 and ST-20 trombones exclusively.
+Oscar is a Schilke artist and plays on ST-30, ST-31, and ST-20 trombones exclusively.
 He also plays AR Resonance mouthpieces and is the representative in Tennessee, Norway (joint with Lille Basun), and Sweden.